 An industry analysis of 2.6 million encounters found that practices with denial rates in the “acceptable” range of 5 to 7% were still losing between 3.1% and 4.4% of revenue to undercoding, and another 1.2% to 2% to missed filing deadlines.
 Neither of those losses appears on a payer denial report.
 They are invisible unless someone is specifically looking for them.

-The MGMA and HFMA benchmark for a high-performing physician group is a net collection ratio of 96 to 99%.
-Below 95% signals systemic billing leakage.
-For a 10-physician surgical group generating $5 million in allowable charges annually, the difference between a 94% net collection ratio and a 97% ratio is $150,000 per year in recovered revenue, with no new patients and no fee schedule changes required.
+Organizations without a formal revenue integrity program typically lose 3 to 8% of net collectible revenue to undercoding, missed charges, and unrecovered denials.
+For a 10-physician surgical group generating $5 million in allowable charges annually, the difference between a 94% and a 97% net collection ratio is $150,000 per year — with no new patients and no fee schedule changes required.

 Why Outsourcing Solves the Problem In-House Hiring Cannot

-When an outsourced team member leaves, that is the partner's operational problem to solve, not yours.
+- No vacancy riskWhen an outsourced team member leaves, that is the partner’s operational problem.
 Your billing does not pause while someone posts a job listing.

-A generalist biller cannot maintain expert-level knowledge across every specialty's coding rules, modifiers, and payer-specific requirements.
+- Specialty coding depthA generalist biller cannot maintain expert-level knowledge across every specialty’s coding rules and payer-specific requirements.
 A dedicated RCM partner can and does.

-Up to 65% of denied claims are never resubmitted by in-house teams that are stretched thin.
+- Denial management as a core functionUp to 65% of denied claims are never resubmitted by in-house teams that are stretched thin.
 An outsourced partner works denials systematically because that is the job, not an afterthought.

-New provider, new location, volume spike?
-An outsourced partner scales with you without a three-month hiring timeline and onboarding curve.
+- Scalability without recruitingNew provider, new location, volume spike?
+An outsourced partner scales without a three-month hiring timeline and onboarding curve.

-In 2024 alone, CMS introduced 395 new ICD-10 codes and 230 new CPT codes.
+- Compliance stays currentIn 2024 alone, CMS introduced 395 new ICD-10 codes and 230 new CPT codes.
 Keeping current is a full-time function, not something a billing generalist can layer onto existing responsibilities.

-Fixed salaries, benefits, and training costs become a percentage of collections.
+- Cost structure converts to variableFixed salaries, benefits, and training costs become a percentage of collections.
 The overhead scales with revenue instead of running regardless of performance.

 You Don’t Have to Go All-In to Find Out

-The first is your aging AR.
-Accounts past 120 days are money your in-house team has effectively stopped pursuing.
+Two entry points carry virtually no disruption risk and give you real performance data quickly.
+The first is your aging AR — accounts past 120 days are money your in-house team has effectively stopped pursuing.
 An outsourced AR recovery engagement works those accounts on a contingency basis.
-You pay nothing unless they recover something, and what they recover is revenue you had already written off mentally, if not yet on paper.
-The quality of that result tells you more about what a billing partner can do than any sales conversation will.
+You pay nothing unless they recover something.

 The second is a single location or a defined subset of your payer mix.
 Run a 90-day parallel comparison.
 Track first-pass acceptance, AR days, and net collection rate at the pilot location against your other sites.
 The data either justifies expanding the relationship or it does not.
 Either way, your main operation ran without interruption.

-According to Black Book Research's Q2 2025 survey, 91% of large physician groups plan to expand or initiate third-party RCM partnerships within the next year, up from 68% in 2023.
+According to Black Book Research’s Q2 2025 survey, 91% of large physician groups plan to expand or initiate third-party RCM partnerships within the next year, up from 68% in 2023.
 Among current outsourcing users, 77% called their partner crucial to financial sustainability.
-This shift is not speculative.
-It is already happening at scale.

 If your billing operation is performing at or above the MGMA benchmark for your specialty, keep doing what you are doing.
-If it is not, or if you genuinely do not know where you stand against that benchmark, the conversation costs nothing and the answer is worth having.
+If it is not — or if you genuinely do not know where you stand against that benchmark — the conversation costs nothing and the answer is worth having.